 An individual's performance in any endeavor is the product of a complex interaction involving innate ability, experience, confidence, education, and the nature of the performance environment.
 Professional mentors can directly influence their mentees' performance by creating an environment that is conducive to achieving excellence and that fosters confidence, even in stressful situations.
 Setbacks are a source of stress that everyone experiences, and the mentee's response can be modulated by a mentor's intervention.
 A mentor's goal is to promote a mentee's growth and achievement.
 People build resilience and self-reliance through positive reinforcement coupled with the expectation of excellence.
 The most important message a mentor can send is faith in the mentee, a willingness to embrace diversity, and an eagerness to continually improve as a mentor.
-A theme implicit in this book's curriculum is that mentors may facilitate growth best when they work collaboratively with their mentees to continually reexamine and adjust to their individual needs.
-This process, followed by the mentee producing high-quality research, will generate self-sustaining confidence for both.
+A theme implicit in this book's curriculum is that mentors may facilitate growth best when they work collaboratively with their mentees to continually research, will generate self-sustaining confidence for both.